sleepless-nights-for-7-days/factions/README.md

 # What is Factions?
 This is a relatively small server-side overhaul mod for [7 Days to Die](https://7daystodie.com/) on PC.

-- *players are not required to download anything outside of 7DTD*
+*players are not required to download anything outside of 7DTD*

 ## Objective
-Hop into the game with your friends to join one of the available factions and choose your job loadout.
-Then team up with your team to smash the faction's `Claim Block` while defending your own.

-Once a winner has been determined, just shut the server/game off and wipe the map (or don't).
+Defend your faction's Claim Block in its steel fortress and destroy any opposing faction's Claim.
+If your faction is the last one remaining with a Claim Block, your team wins!

-This style of game can help to improve your PVP skills and generally have a great time with your buds.
+This style of gameplay can help to improve your PVP skills and generally have a great time with your buds.

-### Team Size Recommendations
-Try to divide teams evenly:
-- 2 people to each team is good
-- 3 or more to each team makes for a much better experience

-### Expectations
+### How is this different from other games/maps?
 - Unlike typical 7DTD maps, these games are meant to be played in a single sitting and are generally expected to last a couple of hours.
 - Every Factions map comes with a pre-built base for each faction that you can fortify.

-#### Getting Started
+## Getting Started
-1. Upon loading into a fresh map, you'll be near a trader and will receive a quest to speak with him/her; doing so will allow you to choose your faction.
-1. After choosing your faction, you'll receive another quest that will lead you to your faction's base to the trader with a shop set up there.
-Speaking with the trader will provide you with the job/loadout gear and skillset of your choice.
-1. From there, you'll receive some instructions on how to finish setting up and a quest marker for the enemy faction.
-1. Work with your team to destroy the enemy Faction's Claim Block, held high above in the upper floors of their fortress outpost - all while defending your Fortress's Claim on the region!
+1. Start game, talk with trader, choose a faction
+1. Talk with faction trader, choose a job
+1. Ensure your faction's Claim Block has been set
+1. Destroy enemy faction's Claim Block to win

 ## Features
-*Everything added to the game is designed to bypass the startup grind, increase speed of play, and deliver an authentic 7DTD PVP experience in a form that's as condensed as possible.*
+*Everything added to the game is designed to bypass the startup grind, increase speed of play, and deliver an authentic 7DTD PVP experience in a form as condensed as possible.*

 ### Map
 Small, custom [Nitrogen](https://community.7daystodie.com/topic/12730-a19-nitrogen-a-random-world-generator-for-7dtd/) maps tweaked for team play that comes with a pre-built Faction Base for each team: